Chang’an Small Restaurant Chapter 5

 Shen Shaoguang laughed.
 It seemed true that there was a master in every trade.
 However, she quickly felt it was just a pity that she was a woman in this era.
 Otherwise this could have been a possible path to take to become an official.

 Standing by their side, Jing Ci was surprised to hear Shen Shaoguang happily chatting with the abbot.
-It wasn’t often she’d seen the abbot be so talkative and happy.
+It wasn’t often she’d seen the abbot being so talkative and happy.
 Could it be that this surnamed Shen had used witchcraft on the abbot?
 She then looked at the batches of bean paste filling and couldn’t help but calculate their costs and potential profits.

 .